On the Optimization Landscape of Dynamic Output Feedback Linear Quadratic Control: Abstract

 \section{Abstract}

-The optimization landscape of optimal control problems plays an important role in the convergence of many policy gradient methods.
-Unlike state-feedback Linear Quadratic Regulator (LQR), static output-feedback policies are typically insufficient to achieve good closed-loop control performance.
-We investigate the optimization landscape of linear quadratic control using dynamic output-feedback policies, denoted as dynamic LQR (\texttt{dLQR}) in this paper.
-We first show that the \texttt{dLQR} cost varies with similarity transformations.
-We then derive an explicit form of the optimal similarity transformation for a given observable stabilizing controller.
-We further characterize the unique observable stationary point of \texttt{dLQR}.
-This provides an optimality certificate for policy gradient methods under mild assumptions.
-Finally, we discuss the differences and connections between \texttt{dLQR} and the canonical linear quadratic Gaussian (LQG) control.
-These results shed light on designing policy gradient algorithms for decision-making problems with partially observed information.
+The convergence of policy gradient algorithms hinges on the optimization landscape of the underlying optimal control problem.
+Theoretical insights into these algorithms can often be acquired from analyzing those of linear quadratic control.
+However, most of the existing literature only considers the optimization landscape for static full-state or output feedback policies (controllers).
+We investigate the more challenging case of dynamic output-feedback policies for linear quadratic regulation (abbreviated as \texttt{dLQR}), which is prevalent in practice but has a rather complicated optimization landscape.
+We first show how the \texttt{dLQR} cost varies with the coordinate transformation of the dynamic controller and then derive the optimal transformation for a given observable stabilizing controller.
+One of our core results is the uniqueness of the stationary point of \texttt{dLQR} when it is observable, which provides an optimality certificate for solving dynamic controllers using policy gradient methods.
+Moreover, we establish conditions under which \texttt{dLQR} and linear quadratic Gaussian control are equivalent, thus providing a unified viewpoint of optimal control of both deterministic and stochastic linear systems.
+These results further shed light on designing policy gradient algorithms for more general decision-making problems with partially observed information.